Specialist: Software and Web Development - IT-Online

-Support data driven solutions by leveraging your software and web development experience across a wide set of use cases within the organization and throughout its customer base. ; Focused on maturing company data landscape by building data driven solutions for large-scale problems.
+- Support data driven solutions by leveraging your software and web development experience across a wide set of use cases within the Group and throughout its customer base

+- Should be highly skilled in web and software engineering, systems analysis and design, and UX and UI design, with the ability build and scale tools and applications effectively within a cloud environment.

 - Experience with data visualisation will be highly advantageous, especially using React or D3.